 Exploratory Biomarker Analysis.
 HDAC enzymes mediate deacetylation, which is the removal of chemical modifications called acetyl groups from amino acids called lysines.
 Inhibition of HDACs with entinostat results in acetylation, or the addition of acetyl groups to lysines.
 We hypothesized that hyperacetylation, or increased acetylation in circulating blood cells in response to entinostat, could serve as a surrogate biomarker of entinostat clinical benefit.
 The results in 27 EE-treated patients, highlighted in the Kaplan-Meier plot below, indicated that following entinostat treatment at day 15, hyperacetylation (HA+) was associated with a prolonged median PFS of 8.6 months versus 2.8 months for non-hyperacetylation (HA-).
-We plan to further explore these findings in the randomized Phase 2 clinical trial.
-We would require additional financial resources beyond what we expect to have following this offering in order to initiate this trial, and we may not be able to obtain such additional funds.
+We plan to further explore these findings in the randomized Phase 2 clinical trial, which we expect to initiate in mid-2014 with interim PFS data expected in early 2016.